Skip to content

 When to use it

 After context compaction.
-Long sessions hit Claude's context limit and get compacted.
+Long sessions hit the model's context limit and get compacted.
 Run context to reload what matters.

 Onboarding a teammate.
-They open the project, run /edikt:context, and Claude is immediately useful — no hand-holding, no re-explaining the architecture.
+They open the project, run /edikt:context, and the model is immediately useful — no hand-holding, no re-explaining the architecture.

 What it loads